-Lateral compartment syndrome occurs when the muscles swell too big for the surrounding sheath.
+Lateral compartment syndrome occurs when the muscles swell too big for the surrounding sheath causing lower leg pain.
 It can be acute (if caused by a direct injury) or chronic (if it has come on overtime).

 What is the lateral compartment?

-- Compartments syndromes are either acute or chronic.
-Acute compartment syndrome is one that comes on suddenly and a chronic compartment syndrome has usually come on gradually over time.
+Compartments syndromes are either acute or chronic.
+Acute compartment syndrome comes on suddenly.
+Chronic compartment syndrome usually develops gradually over time.

 Acute compartment syndrome